Communication Sciences and Disorders, Comprehensive Major

 The University of Wisconsin-Eau Claire encourages all students to participate in High Impact Practices.
 The following information identifies any specific recommendations that faculty in this major have concerning which HIPs might be most beneficial to students, and any recommendations about when those HIPs best fit into the degree plan.
 Students should also consult their faculty advisor for information on HIPs.
 There are many additional high impact opportunities available.
 Talk to your academic advisor for more information about incorporating HIPs like Study AbroadIntercultural ImmersionInternship, and/or Student/Faculty Collaborative Research into your time at UW-Eau Claire.

-Students in the Communication Sciences and Disorders major can select from the following HIP opportunities: CSD 470, Chippewa Valley Aphasia Camp, Chippewa Valley Aphasia Group, Aphasia Communication Partners, Blugold Brain Injury Group, Blugold Aphasia Group, student-faculty collaborative research projects, SoTL Lab, Instructional Internships, Departmental Honors, and/or Study Abroad.
+Students in the Communication Sciences and Disorders major can select from the following HIP opportunities: CSD 470, CSD 471, Chippewa Valley Aphasia Camp, Chippewa Valley Aphasia Group, Aphasia Communication Partners, Blugold Brain Injury Group, Blugold Aphasia Group, student-faculty collaborative research projects, SoTL Lab, Instructional Internships, Departmental Honors, and/or Study Abroad.
 Study Abroad can be scheduled flexibly either semester of the sophomore or junior year.

 Liberal Education (LE) Core Guidance